akankshapillaii/Adventure-Works-Report/README.md

 # Adventure-Works-Report
-This report is an interactive **Power BI business intelligence dashboard** built using the AdventureWorks dataset to analyze **sales, profitability, customers, products, returns, and geographic performance**, helping stakeholders monitor KPIs, identify trends, compare targets, and uncover actionable insights.
+This report is an interactive **Power BI business intelligence dashboard** built using the Adventure Works dataset to analyze **sales, profitability, customers, products, returns, and geographic performance**, helping stakeholders monitor KPIs, identify trends, compare targets, and uncover actionable insights.

 ## Business Problem
 A large transactional dataset can contain valuable information about business performance, but extracting meaningful insights from raw records can be difficult.